cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/features_service/service_ipv6_acl.md

-# Transport IPv6 Access Control List Feature
+# Service IPv6 Access Control List Feature

 Configure IPv6 access control lists (ACLs) to influence the traffic flowing in or out the interfaces.